 The Company recognizes revenue when: 1) persuasive evidence of an agreement exists, 2) delivery of product has occurred or services have been rendered, 3) the price to the customer is fixed and determinable, and 4) collectibility is reasonably assured.
 For product sales, these conditions are generally met upon shipment of the product to the customer or by completion of the sale transaction in a retail store.
-For training and service sales, these conditions are generally met upon presentation of the training seminar, delivery of the consulting services, or shipment of the training manuals and related products.
+For training and service sales, these conditions are generally met upon shipment of the training manuals and related products.
 Revenue is recognized on software sales in accordance with Statement of Position 97-2, "Software Revenue Recognition."
-For sales contracts that have been entered into after June 15, 2003 that contain multiple deliverables, each element of the contract is analyzed and treated as a separate earnings process if it meets the specified requirements of Emerging Issues Task Force ("EITF") Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
+For sales contracts that have been entered into after June 15, 2003 that contain multiple deliverables, each element of the contract is analyzed and treated as a separate earnings process if it meets the specified requirements of Emerging Issues Task Force ("ETTF") Issue No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
 If those requirements are not met, revenue is determined for those combined deliverables as a single unit of accounting.
-Revenue from multiple deliverable contracts is recognized upon completion of the contracted terms for each element.
+Revenue from multiple deliverable contracts terms for each element.
 Revenue is recognized as the net amount to be received after deducting estimated amounts for discounts and product returns.